grafana/github-datasource/docs/developer-guide.md

 This is a very basic guide on how to set up your local environment, make the desired changes and see the result with a fresh Grafana Installation.

 ## Getting Started
 Clone this repository into your local environment.
-The code lives in the `src` folder, alongisde the [plugin.json file](https://grafana.com/docs/grafana/latest/developers/plugins/metadata/).
+The code lives in the `src` folder, alongside the [plugin.json file](https://grafana.com/docs/grafana/latest/developers/plugins/metadata/).
 See [this grafana tutorial](https://grafana.com/docs/grafana/latest/developers/plugins/) to understand better how a plugin is structured and installed.

 ## Requirements